mmz33/NN-From-Scratch/README.md

 ## Training

-To train your model using the MNIST dataset, define the network and other parameters as a json file (see `configs/network1.json` for an example.
-For training, `task` should be set to `train` inside the json file.
+To train your model using the MNIST dataset, define the network and other parameters as a json file (see `configs/network1.json` for an example).
+For training, `task` should be set to `train` in the json config file.
 After that, you can just do:

 `python3 main.py configs/your_json_file` or `./main.py configs/your_json_file`